futzumi/Moby-Max-Hack/README.md

 <img src="img.png" alt="Img" title="Prev">

 ## V 2.0 REALEASED!!!
--New Version explains which learning sections of Moby Max this hack works on.
+- New Version explains which learning sections of Moby Max this hack works on.
--Fix the Fill In the Blank Hack so that you dont have to click the button every new problem, it updates for you.
+- Fix the Fill In the Blank Hack so that you dont have to click the button every new problem, it updates for you.
--Changed the anime website to a better one
+- Changed the anime website to a better one
--Deleted games that were blocked.
+- Deleted games that were blocked.
--Focus Time hack fixed but it's using a different method and you have to keep the tab open -Small difference in styling
+- Focus Time hack fixed but it's using a different method and you have to keep the tab open
+- Small difference in styling
--New Alert Box
+- New Alert Box
--Official Transfer of names between VirescentOverlord and Futzumi
+- Official Transfer of names between VirescentOverlord and Futzumi

 ## Goals
--Infinite Time on Moby Max Games
+- Infinite Time on Moby Max Games
--New Prompt Box
+- New Prompt Box
--Expanding to more sections of Moby Max
+- Expanding to more sections of Moby Max